 Once you have determined which contracts do contain embedded leases according to the new lease accounting standards, what’s your next step?
 You’ll need to extract and get that data into a lease accounting software solution.

-When you’re under the gun to get prepared to implement the new FASB and IFRS lease accounting standards, it’s easy overlook the ongoing maintenance of your lease data.
-To avoid an unexpected burden come Day 2, make sure your lease accounting software makes it easy to accommodate changes to existing leases and automatically update your accounting accordingly.
+When implementing the new FASB and IFRS lease accounting standards, it’s easy to overlook the ongoing maintenance of your lease data.
+To avoid an unexpected burden on Day 2, be sure to choose lease accounting software that will make it easy to accommodate changes to existing leases and automatically update your accounting accordingly.

 Questions?
 Let us show you how easy it is to manage your lease data and accounting in Visual Lease.